 Before joining SRI, Griffiths was program director for online learning at Ithaka S+R, a nonprofit postsecondary education research and advisory practice.
 Griffiths has EdD in higher education management from the University of Pennsylvania and a masters in new product and venture development at MIT, giving her a unique perspective on how technological innovations scale and achieve sustainability and on organizational development and change.
 She holds a bachelor’s degree from Princeton University in East Asian Studies.

-Kori Hamilton Biagas has more than 15 years of experience in instruction, education policy, and technical assistance across the country.
+Kori Hamilton Biagas has more than 15 years of experience in instruction, education policy, and technical assistance (TA) across the country.
 She has held various roles with federally funded centers for supporting students with disabilities and connecting students in rural communities with opportunities in college and career.
+Kori has extensive experience in design and implementation of dissemination plans and product development activities for federally funded TA projects.
 Learn More ▸

 Susan Bickerstaff is a senior research associate and program lead at the Community College Research Center (CCRC).
 She conducts qualitative research on developmental education reform, teaching and learning, faculty learning and engagement, and student experiences at community colleges.
 Her current CCRC projects include the Center for the Analysis of Postsecondary Readiness (CAPR) and the Caring Campus Initiative.
 Learn More ▸